Categorical Bockstein sequences: Introduction

 of Subsection~\ref{second-bockstein} or~\ref{third-bockstein} for any positive integers $r'+r''=r$ and any objects $X\in\E_{k,\,i}^G$ and $Y\in\E_{k,\,j}^G$.
 Applying the 5\+lemma, the main hypothesis for $\F_{k/l^r}^G$ follows from that for $\F_{k/l}^G$ by trivial induction in~$r$.

 In the situation relevant for Artin--Tate motives~\cite[Subsections~9.2\+-9.5]{Partin}, the coefficient ring $k=\Z_l$ is the ring of $l$\+adic integers, the profinite group $G=G_K$ is the absolute Galois group of a field $K$ of characteristic different from~$l$, the character~$c$ is the cyclotomic one, and the closed normal subgroup $H\subset G$ corresponds to a Galois extension $M/K$ with the field $M$ containing a primitive $l$\+root of unity.
-The surjectivity assumption of the Conjectures is then a reformulation of the Milnor--Bloch--Kato conjecture (proven in~\cite{Voev}), while the main hypothesis of Subsection~\ref{main-hypothesis} is the silly filtration conjecture~\cite[Conjecture~9.2]{Partin}.
+The surjectivity assumption of the Conjectures is then a reformulation of the Milnor--Bloch--Kato conjecture (proven by Rost, Voevodsky, et.~al.~\cite{Voev}), while the main hypothesis of Subsection~\ref{main-hypothesis} is the silly filtration conjecture~\cite[Conjecture~9.2]{Partin}.

 The main hypothesis for the exact category $\F_{k/l}^G$ can be interpreted as a Koszulity condition by Lemma~\ref{root-of-1-koszulity-lemma}.
 The described setting includes the case of $H=\{e\}$ that appears in connection with Artin--Tate motivic sheaves~\cite{Pmotsh}.